lucmann/lucmann.github.io/source/_posts/mesa.md

 <div align=center>{% asset_img PopMatrix.png "draw command" %}</div>

 ## GLX Demos
 If you want to know the full graphic stack of an OpenGL demo, you can not get rid of the window system.
 That is why I will try some GLX demos.
 Evidently GLX demos must depend on X11.
 You can cope with this problem by installing [vcXsrv](https://sourceforge.net/projects/vcxsrv/) on the Windows 10 which hosts your WSL.

+<div align=center>{% asset_img glxgears.png "glx demo" %}</div>

 This time I still choose the gallium-xlib with softpipe.
 The following call graph shows the path that GLX context is created.

 <div align=center>{% asset_img glXCreateContext.png "glx context creation" %}</div>